Efeisot/polybar-nordic-bspwm/README.md

 git clone https://github.com/Efeisot/polybar-nordic-bspwm.git

-2. Copy and paste the config.ini and colors files from the folder you cloned into the .config/polybar/ directory
+2.Copy and paste the config.ini and colors files from the folder you cloned into the .config/polybar/ directory

 3.Tadaaaa, you installed the theme :kekw: